puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hello_puppet.md

 }
 ```

-Let's break down this resource syntax into its components so we can
+The resource syntax can be broken down into its components so its
-see the anatomy of a resource a little more clearly.
+anatomy can be understood a little more clearly.

 ```puppet
 type { 'title':